How Do We Help Kids Who Have Left the Faith?

 Work on the relationship.
 It’s no secret that I love apologetics.
 Yet despite the critical need to train our kids in defending and articulating the faith, there’s often relational and emotional pain at the heart of why kids reject faith.
 In a massive study of faith transmission between generations, USC professor Vern Bengtson revealed that the primary factor is a “warm relationship” with the father.
 If this relationship in particular is broken, or other key relationships, faith is far less likely to be passed on from one generation to the next.
 Rather than first trying to reason your kids back to faith, or force them to go back to church, be sure they know you love them unconditionally.
 After all, God said to Israel: "I have loved you with an everlasting love; therefore I have continued my faithfulness to you” (Jer 31:3).

 Remember that God’s heart is broken more than yours.
-It’s hard to think of a more passionate and committed love than the love of a mother.
+It’s hard to think of a more passionate and committed love than the love of a mother for a child.
 But God loves us and yearns to see our kids come back to faith more than we do.
 Jesus said, “O Jerusalem, Jerusalem, the city that kills the prophets and stones those who are sent to it!
 How often would I have gathered your children together as a hen gathers her brood under her wings, and you were not willing!”
 (Luke 13:34).
 And Peter said, “The Lord is not slow to fulfill his promise as some count slowness, but is patient toward you, not wishing that any should perish, but that all should reach repentance” (2 Pet.
 3:9).
 We can pray to God knowing that he yearns to see our kids return to faith too.

 Have a long-term view.
-Many young people who return to the faith often endure a length, arduous journey.
+Many young people who return to the faith often endure a lengthy, arduous journey.
 And this journey is often filled with pain, regret, and consequences.
 I have seen this with many of my students and some of my personal friends.
 While we certainly want their return to be quick, and we want to save our kids from unnecessary pain, many have to learn the hard way.
 If we have a long-term view, we will tend to be more patient with our kids and count our blessings along the way.

 Trust God.
 Don’t blame yourself.
 It’s natural to blame yourself for the choices your kids make.
 As tempting as this is, don’t do it.
 There’s nothing wrong with reflecting on your mistakes and learning from them.
 I do it all the time.
 But don’t dwell on them.
 All of us make mistakes.
 The question is whether we will learn from them, accept God’s forgiveness, and trust God regardless.
 Ultimately, our kids are responsible for their own lives.
 I have seen kids from crummy families develop a vibrant faith, and I have seen kids from great homes walk away.
 There are always many factors tied to a young person’s faith development.
 We can’t take too much credit, nor can we give ourselves too much blame.
 If your kids have walked away, the most important question is, Am I trusting God through this process and responding in the way He would desire me to.
-If the answer is “yes,” then whether your kids return to the faith or not, you can rest assured that God is please with you.
+If the answer is “yes,” then whether your kids return to the faith or not, you can rest assured that God is pleased with you.